LaurentSpi/SensEURCity_Ineris/Readme.txt

 07_uncertainty_calc.R => this script allow to calculate sensor data uncertainties This is adapted from the European equivalence demonstration guide for the use of sensor systems in ambient air environments:
 1)a random noise associated to the sensors can be calculated (sensor-specific, to be adapted?)
-2)a between sensor uncetainty is calculated (i.e. reproducibility between different replicas of the sensor) 3)a field uncetainty is calculated (incorporating the effects of parameters influencing the variability of the sensor system's response)
+2)a between sensor uncertainty is calculated (i.e. reproducibility between different replicas of the sensor) 3)a field uncetainty is calculated (incorporating the effects of parameters influencing the variability of the sensor system's response)